News

 A list of Knoll’s online poems.

 Bio: Tricia Knoll has been writing poetry since the age of 12.
 She began submitting poetry for publication after retiring.
-Ten poems have been nominated for a Pushcart Prize and one for Best of Net.
+Ten poems have been nominated for a Pushcart Prize , one Best of Net, and one Best of Microfiction by -ette.

 Her first published poem was in 1970 in a tabloid called View from the Bottom.
 Then for 40 years, she wrote promotional or education materials to earn a living.
 More than 300 of her haiku and poems have appeared in online or print journals and poetry anthologies.
 Visit the “books” tab for introductions to her collected works.